 18. Lack of Movement: Movement is life.
 All types of physical activity help keep the ENS, your second brain, running smoothly.
 The ENS is responsible for all of the minutiae of digestion, including the rate at which digestive factors are released and the regulation of peristalsis, the rhythmical, muscular contraction that propels food and gas down and out.
 There are few quicker ways to impair your ENS than to not move your body in some way, whether it is walking, stretching, yoga, weight training, sprints or whatever your pleasure.

 19. Constipation: Bloating and constipation often go hand in hand.
 A slow bowel, much like a sedentary lifestyle, can leave you feeling full and uncomfortable.
-Addressing constipation is a key strategy in helping you de-bloat.
+Addressing constipation is a key strategy in helping you not feel bloated.
 Hydration, adequate fat, fiber and minerals, along with physical activity and sleep, are the first steps to take to tackle this common condition.

 20. Unmitigated Stress: The prior two points are major causative factors of this point, but we can lump in here all types of mental, emotional and social stress for which we have no relief or release.
 As above, uncompensated stress greatly disrupts the ENS, which in turn creates a whole host of digestive distress, including bloating.